 Before you start

-You can use your vSphere environment for creating Layers, and for publishing layered images.
+You can use your vSphere environment to create layers, and to publish layered images.
 Each connector configuration accesses a specific storage location.

 You may need more than one vSphere connector configuration to access the correct location for each purpose.
 Further, you may want to publish each layered image to a location convenient to the system you will be provisioning with the published image.
 For more about connectors, and connector configurations, see Connect.